National Recognition of Veterinary Registration

 Maximum penalty: $10,000

-All veterinary surgeons providing veterinary treatment for fee or reward in South Australia (including those practising under interstate registration) must ensure that they are covered by a professional indemnity insurance policy which meets the Board’s requirements unless they have been granted an exemption from this requirement by the Board.
+All veterinary surgeons providing veterinary treatment for fee or reward in South Australia (including those practising under the deemed registration provisions of the VP Act) must ensure that they are covered by a policy which meets the VSBSA's professional indemnity insurance requirements unless they have been granted an exemption from this requirement by the VSBSA.

 Categories of Registration

-Registration under the Act is available in the following categories:
+Registration under the VP Act is available in the following categories:

 - General Registration - registration on the general register